 [Video above includes story of Townhouse Center origins recorded during CNU 20, starts at 2:56:00.]

-Townhouse Center Inc. is a not-for-profit based in Miami whose mission is to build urban neighborhoods around the globe by promoting their fundamental building block: small, attached, prototypical, adaptable buildings.
+Townhouse Center Inc. is a not-for-profit based in Miami whose mission is to build urban neighborhoods by promoting their fundamental building block: small, attached, prototypical, adaptable buildings.

 Urban neighborhoods like New York’s West Village or Upper West Side, Boston’s South End, Washington’s Georgetown, and areas of Chicago, San Francisco, London, Amsterdam, Paris, and Singapore are beautiful, dense, pedestrian-centered, mixed-use, resilient places where people engage with each other, share ideas, and create economic opportunity and culture.
 Neighborhoods like these are what many people dream of for their city.